 Automated teller machines, better known as ATMs, have been a part of the American landscape since the 1970s.
-Beacons of self-service and convenience, they revolutionized banking in ways we take for granted today.
+Beacons of self-service and convenience, the evolution of the atm revolutionized banking in ways we take for granted today.

 This year marks the 50th anniversary of the ATM, and we thought it appropriate to explore a bit of the history of this commerce-changing technology.
 So let’s take a look at how the ATM got started and how it has evolved into the powerful tool it is today.